-Police: Newport News teen arrested after lighting 14-year-old on fire
+Newport News teen arrested, accused of lighting 14-year-old on fire

-NEWPORT NEWS, Va. — A 13-year-old teen in Newport News has been arrested after an argument with a 14-year-old allegedly left the older of the two with third degree burns to 15 percent of his body.
+NEWPORT NEWS, Va. — A 13-year-old teen in Newport News has been arrested after an argument with a 14-year-old.

+The incident allegedly left the older of the two with third degree burns to 15 percent of his body.

 Police said the incident happened around 4 p.m. at Peterson’s Yacht Basin located at the intersection of Blair Avenue and Walnut Avenue.
 Police arrived at the assault call to find the 14-year-old suffering from wounds to his torso and one of his arms.

-The two teens allegedly got into an argument about who was going to light the charcoal on the grill.
+The two teens allegedly got into an argument about who was going to light charcoal on the grill.

-According to police, the argument turned physical and the 13-year-old doused the 14-year-old with lighter fluid and ignited his clothing.
+According to police, this is when the argument turned physical and the 13-year-old doused the 14-year-old with lighter fluid and ignited his clothing.

 The 13-year-old has been charged with malicious bodily injury by means of any caustic substance or agent or use of any explosive or fire.